xcbhx/Herd-Immunity-Simulation/ReadMe.md

 # Final Project: Herd Immunity Simulation

+Imagine you have been hired at a new startup working on health and medicine or the World Health Organization.

-We're going to create a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.
+Your job is to create a simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against a virus.

 This ReadMe (project description and specs) is a draft to help you get started on the project and will be updated with more detail as we improve the project and answer questions.